Two missing schoolgirls found - Trinidad and Tobago Newsday

 The police thanked the public for helping to find Clinton.

-Both girls reportedly left their respective homes in Fyzabad and Marabella on Monday and their families went to police for help to find them.
+Both students reportedly left their respective homes in Fyzabad and Marabella on Monday and their families went to police for help to find them.

 Police are continuing their search for Princess Phillips,18, who was reported missing on August 7.

-Days before her disappearance, Phillips told her parents that she had been followed by a group of men in a car while on her way home from school.
+She has been missing since August 7.
+Days before her disappearance Phillips told her parents Anari Barkley and Anthony Phillips that a group of men in a car followed her on her way home from school.

+They did not report that incident, as her parents said their daughter did not know the make or number plate of the car.

+Her father said while he was happy the other girls were safe and reunited with their families, he wished there were some good news about his daughter.

 Comments